neurolabusc/AppleSiliconForNeuroimaging/README.md

 ![mricrogl](iguana.jpg)

 The first test examines the CPU performance, looking at the loading, scaling and transformation of the image data.
+A portion of these operations use hand-tuned vectorized SIMD SSE2 instructions for the x86-64 CPUs, with generic scalar instructions for the M1.
+The M1 would obviously benefit from SIMD Neon/SVE code.
+From this perspective, the ability of the fanless M1 to outpace the 28w Intel MacBook is impressive.

 ![mricrogl](mricrogl.png)